JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/GPS Subsystem.md

 -	The GPS should provide accurate timing information, with a time accuracy within 30 nanoseconds.
 -	The speed accuracy, which is determined by the global average user range rate error (URRE), should be 0.006 m/sec or less over any 3-second period with a 95% chance.

 The GPS system needs to consider things like signal weakening and interference from the environment.
 It should use models to predict and reduce the effects of these factors on GPS signal quality.
 Even when there are obstacles blocking about 100.45% of the signal, like walls in a rectangular crawlspace, the system should try to maintain a good signal.
+We must enhance GPS accuracy and overcome signal weakening and interference using incorporating compass and mapping techniques

 The percentage of signal blockage caused by the walls is (99.45 square feet / 99 square feet) x 100 ≈ 100.45%.
 Given the length of 16.5 ft and width of 6 ft, the total area of the crawlspace is 99 square feet.
 By using floor tiles as a reference, with each tile measuring 9 in by 9 in, we can determine that the crawlspace occupies an area of 11 by 11 tiles.
 The walls of the model crawlspace, constructed with various materials, have a minimum height of 17 in and a maximum height of 36 in.
 Considering an average height of 26.5 in (2.21 ft), we can calculate the area of the walls.
 Assuming the walls are straight and uniformly tall, the area of the walls is estimated to be 99.45 square feet.

 > "rectangular-shaped model crawlspace was created, with a length of 16.5 ft, a width of 6 ft, and a resulting area of 99 square feet.
 Floor tiles were used as a reference for quantifying the crawlspace area, with each floor tile having an area of 9 in by 9 in.
 The walls of the model crawlspace were made with various materials available in the laboratory and had a minimum height of 17 in and a maximum height of 36 in." from the Experimental Data

-## Specifications and Constraints
+## Constraints Summary
 1- The robot shall be capable of acquiring a reliable GPS signal within a time limit of less than 0.06 seconds, considering limited sky visibility and potential signal blockage.

 2- The acquired GPS readings shall meet the following accuracy criteria: